gawen/WireHub/READMORE.md

 public address of another peer decentralizedly.
 Central servers may be provided, but the network keeps working if they are unreachable.

-Peers can form a **private networks**.
+Peers can form **private networks**.
 A private network sets a list of **trusted peers** which has each a private IP address and optionally a hostname.
 Application's network traffic of trusted peers are sent through WireGuard tunnels.